How we operate

-The Executive Committee is composed of up to 8 members (the Chair, Vice-chair, Treasurer, Secretary and up to four ordinary members), who are elected as specified in the Bylaws, for a maximum period of 3 years.
-The Executive Committee is currently constituted by the following seven members:
+The Executive Committee is composed of up to 8 members: the Chair, Vice-chair, Treasurer, Secretary and up to four ordinary members.
+They are elected, following the procedure specified in the Bylaws, for a maximum period of 4 years.
+The following members currently sit on the Executive Committee:

-The General Secretariat is the executing arm of CETAF and is in charge of effecting the strategic development of the organisation, as outlined by the Executive Committee and General Meeting.
-It also coordinates the network, looks for external funding, and facilitates communication between CETAF Members.
+The General Secretariat is the executive arm of CETAF responsible for implementing the strategic development of the organisation, overseen by the Executive Committee and the General Assembly.
+It also coordinates the network, looks for external funding, and facilitates communication between CETAF members.

-The office is hosted by the Royal Belgian Institute of Natural Sciences and located in the heart of Brussels.
-This proximity to the European Parliament and the European Commission facilitates regular interactions between the CETAF General Secretariat and the European institutions and political bodies, ensuring information flow with respect to science policy both to and from the European policy-makers.
+The Secretariat is hosted by the Royal Belgian Institute of Natural Sciences and located in the heart of Brussels.
+This proximity to the European Parliament and the European Commission facilitates regular interactions between the CETAF General Secretariat and the European institutions and political bodies, ensuring information flow with respect to science policy between our community and EU policymakers.